 In general, your credit score may need to be 700 or higher for a solar loan from a traditional financial institution like a bank.
 However, specialized solar loan companies have more flexibility, especially because they know and understand the solar market.

-In fact, they claim to underwrite loans for borrowers with FICO credit scores as low as 640.
+In fact, it claims to underwrite loans for borrowers with FICO credit scores that are around 640.

-One popular option that Mosaic offers is their 20-year no-money-down loan.
-Repayments only start once the solar system has been installed.
+One popular option that Mosaic offers is its 20-year zero money-down loan, in which repayments only start once the solar system has been installed.

-The longer loan term means smaller monthly loan repayments; these are typically lower than the monthly electricity bill savings from your solar panels.
-This means that with this loan, you will be cash flow-positive from the very first month of your solar installation.
+The longer loan term means smaller monthly loan repayments and these are typically lower than the monthly electricity bill savings from your solar panels.
+This means that with this loan, you will be cash flow positive from the very first month of your solar installation.

 As the consumer, you have a variety of financing resources for your solar installation.
-The type of loan you opt for depends upon your circumstances and priorities.
+The type you opt for depends upon your circumstances and priorities.

 Make sure to thoroughly read your loan contract so that you know you are subject to the best rate possible and that you are not signing anything you do not understand.

-Another option you have to finance your panels is through a solar lease or power purchase agreement (PPA).
-Despite once being popular in the solar power industry, these options are quickly falling out of favor because they usually don’t offer the best financial savings.
+When it comes to paying for your panels, entering a solar lease or power purchase agreement (PPA) is also a possibility.
+Keep in mind, though - despite once being popular in the solar power industry, these options have fallen out of favor because they usually don’t offer the best financial savings.

-Another issue with these financing methods is that the solar company retains ownership of your solar panels until the end of the term of the lease or PPA when you often have to pay them a balloon payment.
+Another issue with these financing methods is that the solar company retains ownership of your solar panels until the end of the term of the lease or PPA.
 This also means that the solar company retains the incentives the system is entitled to, such as the federal solar tax credit.

-You can calculate how many solar panels you need for your home and see how much they will cost based on the prices of systems offered by solar companies in your city by using our solar calculator!
-We can also put you in touch with local solar panel companies that offer Mosaic solar loans.
+You can calculate how many solar panels you need for your specific home and see how much they will cost based on the prices of systems offered by solar companies in your city by using our solar calculator.
+The calculator can also put you in touch with local solar panel companies that offer Mosaic solar loans.